It’s official: Arizona has entered the world of legalized sports betting.

 Unfortunately, there have been no announcements about partnerships or planned locations that qualify under the law.
 Turf Paradise in Phoenix, Rillito Park Race Track in Tucson, and Arizona Downs in Prescott Valley are probably the most likely candidates, as they do not seem to violate the five-mile rule and are the most logical locations.
 As more details emerge about these satellite sportsbooks, we will be able to tell you where to go.

-As the launch date for Arizona sports betting approaches, the options for Arizona players will be more clear, too.
+As the launch date for Arizona sports betting has recently passed, the options for Arizona players have become more clear, too.
 In a nutshell, here’s how AZ sports betting will work:

 In addition, the law allows for “limited event wagering operators” to use up to 10 licenses of their own.
 These locations are specifically racetracks and off-track betting locations in the state.
 They can only be retail locations, and they must partner with one of the 20 license holders above.
 So, in theory, there might be as many as 50 ways you could place a bet in Arizona.